dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-supporting the definition of the conjugate momentum operator.
+supporting the definition of the conjugate momentum operator introduced above.
 Using the Ehrenfest theorem for this operator

 $$
 \begin{equation}